ngxs/store/docs/concepts/store.md

 ```

 ### Snapshots
 You can get a snapshot of the state by calling `store.snapshot()`.
-It will return the entire
+This will return the entire
 value of the store for that point in time.

 ### Selecting State